what is it

 acknowledgements

 The mobile spoofing code is almost entirely copied from the rajiko browser extension by jackyzy823, released under the Unlicense.
-And of course, the mobile API key was (to the best of my knowledge) originally obtained by jackyzy823.
 You can read his write-up (in Chinese) here.

 The authentication code, and some parts of the metadata extraction, have been adapted from yt-dlp's radiko extractor, which was primarily authored by Lesmiscore (also released under the Unlicense).